humanitiesplusdesign/data-pen/_designs/phase1.md

 In Phase 1 we are going to focus efforts on importing a single entity from a Linked Data store.
 We will work out the challenges of querying, presenting the ontology to users, and making selection/addition clean, elegant and intuitive.
-We've identified three components that will be necessary for Phase 1: Configure, Explore, and Enrich.
+We've identified four components that will be necessary for Phase 1: Configure, Select/Load, Construct, and Enrich/Extend.

 The chart below shows where our Phase 1 fits within the required set of tasks and functionalities with existing tools.